 Restaurateurs we spoke with that are operating at full capacity again seemed to share the consensus that digital ordering will continue to make up at least 30% of their total sales as the new norm, even if the pandemic were to disappear tomorrow.

-Investing in digital tools and experiences was also ranked as the top restaurant technology investment goals for 2021 in a recent study by Hospitality Technology.
+Investing in digital tools and experiences was also ranked as the top restaurant technology investment goal for 2021 in a recent study by Hospitality Technology.
 The digital evolution was simply accelerated by COVID, it was not a COVID anomaly.

 This is likely one of the least surprising stats on the list.
 Mobile orders are far more likely to be placed on the go for takeout or curbside pickup, while online orders are more frequently group orders for delivery.
 Or at least, that seems like a reasonable assumption.

-In order to increase check sizes on mobile apps (as well as web ordering) some providers offer built-in upsell recommendations that learn overtime to present relevant add-ons at guest checkout.
+In order to increase check sizes on mobile apps (as well as web ordering) some providers offer built-in upsell recommendations that learn over time to present relevant add-ons at guest checkout.

 On average, guests placed more than one mobile order per month at a rate of 0.3 more orders via mobile app than via web ordering each month.
 This suggests that while online orders may have higher avg. check sizes, mobile apps may be a better tool to drive guest engagement and to turn guests into regulars.